4 Types of Effective Behavior Charts for Kids (Free Templates)

 How it works

 The sticker chart requires the parent to pick out one behavior they would like their child to work on.
 They can discuss this behavior with the child to see where to start.
 When the child exhibits this good behavior, a sticker is placed on the chart.
-Also, using a pre-made template can help you save the time and effort of creating a sticker chart from scratch.
+Also, using a premade template can help you save the time and effort of creating a sticker chart from scratch.

 When to use

-Sticker behavior charts work the best with younger children.
+Sticker behavior charts work best with younger children.
 For this age group, the sticker may be enough of a reward for them.
 You can try to use this with older kids, but be prepared to bring in other treats and rewards.
 You can use this chart to help your child master new good behaviors.
 Many parents will find that this chart can be a good one to use when potty training or if they would like to teach their child how to pick up toys and help out around the home.
-It is a simple way to encourage new beahviors and the sticker itself is often a good reward to help make this happen at this age.
+It is a simple way to encourage new behaviours and the sticker itself is often a good reward to help make this happen at this age.

 How to make it most effective

 The sticker chart is the most effective if you choose just one behavior you want to work on at a time.
-For example, if your child struggles to share with siblings, this can be a good behavior to start with.
+For example, if your child struggles to share with siblings, this can be good behavior to start with.
 You can then add in more behaviors later on once the first one is mastered.

-Parents should let the child have some say in organizing the sticker chart.
+Parents should let the child have some say in organising the sticker chart.
 They can choose the types of stickers they would like to add to the chart.
 Place the chart somewhere it is easy to see.
 The more ownership your child has in this chart, the more likely they will stick with it until they master the new behavior.

 Common mistakes to avoid